 British kids usually learn French, Spanish or German at school.
-I loved learning German.
-So much so that I studied German to A-Level (entspricht etwa Abitur) and then at university.
-I was finally able to read Schiller, Goethe and Brecht in the authors’ own words.
+I loved learning German: so much so that I studied German to A-Level (entspricht etwa Abitur) and then at university.
+I was finally able to read Schiller, Goethe and Brecht in their own words.
 So imagine my disappointment when I found the language actually spoken in Germany was somewhat… familiar.
 Double Whopper mit leckerem Bacon und Cheddar Cheese, bitte!

 But do not suppose that only Germans make the faux-pas of borrowing words incorrectly.
 We Brits and our American cousins will try ordering a “Stein” of beer at the Oktoberfest (when we mean Maßkrug) or a glass of “Hock” if we would like a glass of wine from Hochheim am Main.
 You might even hear the air force talking about “strafing” the enemy (when they mean aus der Luft unter Beschuss nehmen).
 So it’s all swings and roundabouts.